ravishchhabra23/WooliesChallenge/README.md

 `<link>` : https://woolieschallengefunctions.azurewebsites.net/api/sort?

-Note: The given link to test fails for "Recommended" option but passes for all others.
+Note: The given woolies link to test fails for "Recommended" option but passes for all others.

 ### Exercise 3
 This excercise calls another resource to calculate the trolley total.